dayeggpi/SWAP/README.md

 When you wish, you can then activate a profile by selecting it, and clicking on "Activate profile".

-Alternatively, you can also activate a profile via command line as such : `SmartWindowsAudioProfiles.exe PROFILE_NAME` where PROFILE_NAME is the name of your profile.
+Alternatively, you can also activate a profile via command line as such : `SWAP.exe PROFILE_NAME` where PROFILE_NAME is the name of your profile.

 ![Image]()